Godement resolutions and sheaf homotopy theory: Introduction

+Instead, we opt here to keep to the minimum the amount of structure on $(\Sheaf (\X, \D),\W)$ necessary to have the sheaves $\mathbb{H}_\X (\F)$ as fibrant models.
+This allows us to 1) cover a more general class of coefficient categories (e.g. filtered complexes over any $($AB4$)^{\ast}$ and $($AB5$)$ abelian category) and 2) have more flexibility in the transference of the resulting technique to the multiplicative setting.
+This last point is the subject of a forthcoming sequel to this paper, where we transfer the results obtained here for $\Sheaf (\X, \D)$ to sheaf of operads and algebras (over any operad) on $\D$, and their corresponding filtered versions.

-One such minimal structure is attained with \emph{Cartan-Eilenberg structures}, CE-structures, or CE-categories, for short: an approach to homotopical algebra started in \cite{GNPR1} and further developed in \cite{P}, \cite{C1} and \cite{C2}.
-A (right) CE-structure in a category $\C$ consists of two classes of distinguished morphisms, \emph{strong} and \emph{weak} equivalences, $\Scal \subset \W$, and a \emph{CE-fibrant} model for each object (see \ref{defCEcategory} for the precise definition).
+One such minimal amount of structure is attained with \emph{Cartan-Eilenberg categories}, or CE-categories, for short: an approach to homotopical algebra started in \cite{GNPR1} and further developed in \cite{P}, \cite{C1} and \cite{C2}.
+A (right) CE-category consists of a category $\C$ endowed with two classes of distinguished morphisms, \emph{strong} and \emph{weak} equivalences, $\Scal \subset \W$, and a \emph{CE-fibrant} model for each object (see \ref{defCEcategory} for the precise definition).
 The name of these structures comes from the classic book \cite{CE}, where, in modern parlance, the homotopy theory of the category of cochain complexes $\Cochains{\Ab}$ is developed around two classes of distinguished morphisms: homotopy equivalences ($\Scal$) and $\quis$ ($\W$).

 But CE-structures allow more freedom of choice for classes $\Scal$ and $\W$ than classical \lq\lq homotopy equivalences" and \lq\lq weak equivalences".
 This is particularly interesting for our categories of sheaves, for which the natural choices are: